-15 Sep Why You Should Be Using Dynamic Search Ads
+15 Sep Why You Should Be Using Dynamic Search Ads (DSAs)

 Dynamic Search Ads (DSAs) are a fantastic way to capture traffic from unexpected places, allowing you to capture unique searches and expand your reach.
 This is especially important when you’re looking to make optimisations to an account that’s already well managed but you want to squeeze out every little bit of extra “juice” that you can to drive further results.
 Therefore, no matter where your account stands, dynamic search ads are a great way for marketers to optimise an account when they’re short on additional optimisation ideas and feel they have maxed out their other expansion opportunities.